ArashAh/python_workshop/README.md

     - Note: Unlike a formatter, in VS Code, this is by default activated  for *all* python files.
 Need to manually turn it off if not desired.

 3. **Debugging in VS Code**
+Download the example code for debugging by right clicking <a href="https://github.com/ArashAh/python_workshop/blob/main/scripts/code_debug.py" download>this link</a> and then **Save link as...**

 The basic options are: